 Digital Legal TALKS program

-The Digital Legal Talks conference will be held fully online on 2 December 2020, from 1-5 pm (CET).
-It will be a meeting place for academics, practitioners, students, policymakers and others who share an interest in the dynamic and exciting field of Digital Legal Studies.
-Anyone is welcome to join – simply register HERE!
+The Digital Legal Talks conference was held fully online on 2 December 2020, from 1-5 pm (CET).
+It was a meeting place for academics, practitioners, students, policymakers and others who share an interest in the dynamic and exciting field of Digital Legal Studies.

 Kick-off | 13.00 – 13.10 (CET)